 Why Security Vetting and Child Protection Checks are Needed.

-The British Forces in Germany must ensure that those persons to be offered employment within the Forces environment do not pose a threat to national security or indeed the safety of the military and their families as well as the locally employed civilian staff.
+We must ensure that those persons to be offered employment within the military environment do not pose a threat to national security or indeed the safety of the military and their families as well as the locally employed civilian staff.

 The security clearance is therefore a prerequisite for employment.
 Clearance can take between 2 - 6 weeks and in some cases even longer.
-Your GLSU will give as much assistance as possible in completing the process.
+Your GEO LEC HR department explain which forms need to be completed and will give as much assistance as possible.
 Security clearances are however outside their control.

 Clearly such checks necessitate a certain amount of research and for this reason the successful applicant will be asked to complete various types of forms.
 The type of form and depth of information required will depend on the clearance level that has been stipulated by the unit or organisation with a vacancy.